etoews/google-photos-sync-check/README.md

 In order to use this utility, follow the instructions in [Enable the Google Photos Library API](https://developers.google.com/photos/library/guides/get-started#enable-the-api).

+## Authenticate

+Follow the instructions to [Request an OAuth 2.0 client ID](https://developers.google.com/photos/library/guides/get-started#request-id) for the Google Photos API.

-As part of that process you'll download a credentials.json file.
-Save it to this dir.
+As part of that process you'll download a `client_secret_xxxxx.json` file.
+Name it `client_secret.json` and save it to this dir.

+### HttpAccessTokenRefreshError

+If you get a `oauth2client.client.HttpAccessTokenRefreshError: invalid_grant: Bad Request` error when executing the script, delete the `client_token.json` file and execute the script again.

 ## Run